nodejs/node/doc/topics/the-event-loop-timers-and-nexttick.md

 names are confusing.

 * `process.nextTick()` fires immediately on the same phase
 * `setImmediate()` fires on the following iteration or 'tick' of the event loop

 In essence, the names should be swapped.  `process.nextTick()` fires more immediately than `setImmediate()` but this is an artifact of the past which is unlikely to change.
 Making this switch would break a large percentage of the packages on npm.
 Every day more new modules are being added, which mean every day we wait, more potential breakages occur.
 While they are confusing, the names themselves won't change.

-*We recommend developers use `setImmediate()` in all cases because its easier to reason about.*
+*We recommend developers use `setImmediate()` in all cases because its easier to reason about (and it leads to code that's compatible with a wider variety of environments, like browser JS.)*

 ## Two reasons to use `process.nextTick()`:

 1. Allow users to handle errors, cleanup any then unneeded resources, or perhaps try the request again before the event loop continues.

 2. If you were to run a function constructor that was to, say, inherit from `EventEmitter` and it wanted to call an event within the constructor.
 You can't emit an event from the constructor immediately because the script will not have processed to the point where the user assigns a callback to that event.
-So, within the constructor itself, you can set a callback to emit the event after the constructor has finished, which provides the expected results.
+So, within the constructor itself, you can use `process.nextTick()` to set a callback to emit the event after the constructor has finished, which provides the expected results.